 One of the critical types of in-app feedback is rating and reviews.
 These are the feedback from users who have downloaded and used the app.
 They are crucial for understanding how users perceive the app, how it works, what they like about it, and what they don't like.

 Ratings and reviews are prompted to trigger, asking customers to give a rating as they use the mobile app.
-A good rating is a sign that people enjoy using an app and find it helpful.
-A lousy rating indicates people don't enjoy using an app or find it useful.
+A good rating indicates that people enjoy using an app and find it helpful.
+A lousy rating indicates people don't enjoy or find using an app helpful.

-It's essential to remember that ratings can be very subjective; this means that one person might love an app while another hates it for the same reason.
+Remembering ratings can be very subjective; one person might love an app while another hates it for the same reason.
 Reviews and ratings help inform product decisions and support growth and product development.

 Some of the best practices to get ratings and reviews include: